Previous Page Next Page

 3421 Field Staff Requests Case History

-Field staff typically has access to complete case history searches.
-However, sometimes field staff must request assistance from SWI.
-In such situations, the intake specialist:
+Field staff typically have access to complete case history searches.
+However, field staff occasionally request assistance from SWI.
+In such situations, the intake specialist transfers the field employee to the e-unit queue and completes an I&R Other Business Call.

-If field staff requests a records check on someone in another state, the intake specialist:
+If the field employee requests a records check on someone in another state, the intake specialist refers the field employee to the other state and completes an I&R Other Business Call.

 3422 Texas Law Enforcement Requests Case History

 Texas law enforcement may request case history information.
-SWI provides case history information to Texas law enforcement in the following limited circumstances:
+The intake specialist provides case history information to Texas law enforcement in the following limited circumstances:

-• In the performance of official duties relating to the investigation of abuse, neglect, or exploitation.
+• In the performance of official duties related to the investigation of abuse, neglect, or exploitation.

 Common examples of Texas law enforcement officials include:

-• Law enforcement: police officers, deputies, sheriffs, constables, school resource officers, state troopers, Texas Rangers, Fire Marshals, and so on.
+• Police officers, deputies, sheriffs, constables, school resource officers, state troopers, Texas Rangers, and fire marshals.

-• Officers of the court: probation officers, parole officers, district attorneys, district attorney’s office investigators, judges, and so on.
+• Officers of the court, such as probation officers, parole officers, district attorneys, district attorney’s office investigators, and judges.

-For a complete list of Texas law enforcement officials (peace officers), see the Code of Criminal Procedure §2.12.
+For a complete list of Texas law enforcement officials, see the Texas Code of Criminal Procedure, Chapter 2A.

 Verify the Requester’s Employment